Circular cities 101: how do they work?

 As circular cities connect people, the economy and business models, they can have a tremendous economic, social and environmental impact.

-Circular cities can help improve air quality, reduce pollution and eliminate waste, making these places far more livable for residents, enhancing social interactions and improving sustainability.
+Circular cities can help improve air quality, reduce pollution and eliminate waste, making these places far more livable for residents, enhancing social interactions and improving environmental sustainability.

 Not only are these cities better for the planet, but the circular model is important for economic productivity.
 For example, by eliminating waste, we can reduce costs associated with waste management.
-The model also supports new growth and business opportunities, giving locals the chance to develop new strategies, hone their skills and create more job opportunities.
+The model also supports new growth and business opportunities, giving locals the chance to develop new circular economy strategies, hone their skills and create more job opportunities.

-4 examples of circular cities
+8 examples of circular cities

 Several major cities around the globe are already embracing this model.